 Upon a participant's termination, the unvested portion of the participant's employer account is forfeited.
 Forfeitures remain in the Plan and are used to pay administrative expenses.
 Any remaining amounts are used to reduce future employer contributions payable under the Plan.
-There were no forfeitures during the year ended December 31, 2018.
+During 2019, approximately \$13,000 of forfeitures were used to pay administrative expenses pursuant to the terms of the Plan.
+The forfeiture balance as of December 31, 2019 was approximately \$33,000.